 Sign Area: The area within a continuous perimeter enclosing the limits of a sign.
 The sign area includes any frame or other material or color that forms an integral part of the display or is used to differentiate the sign from the sign background against which it is placed.
 Sign area excludes the base, structural supports, or uprights on which the sign is placed.
 See Section 8.11.
 When a sign has two sign faces, only one sign face counts as the sign area.
+If the faces of a two-sided sign are different sizes, the larger face counts as the sign area.

 Sign, Art Display: A hand-carved or hand-cast work expressing creative skill or imagination in a visual form that is intended to beautify or provide an aesthetic influence on a public area.
 An art display may include a three-dimensional statue that is placed in a park, courtyard, lawn, or similar area for public display.
-An Art Display Sign does not include art displays that are not signs.